TheoWeller/full-stack-goodreads-app/README.md

 + Leveraged jQuery to switch between CSS classes and listen for DOM events.

 Note:
-With this app I took the oppertunity to lean more heavily on CSS (as opposited to Javascript) to manipulate and style the elements on the DOM.
+With this app I took the oppertunity to lean more heavily on CSS (as opposed to Javascript) to manipulate and style the elements on the DOM.
 Any notes or general feedback is welcomed as I would like to continue exploring CSS implementations and frontend best practices.